MadeByBalaji/blog/_posts/2024-06-01-whatsapp-hero-GG.md

 ---
-title: Meet Your WhatsApp Superhero, Bitdefender Scamio!
+title: Meet Your WhatsApp Superhero
 description: Get rid of scams in whatsapp using Bitdefender
 date: 2024-06-01 11:59:00 -0530
 categories: [Geeky Gossip]